 Thankfully, I found a few through suggestions and they are easily available at Well.ca.
 This is the first time I’m plugging this affiliate I have.
 And I’m telling you because I want to be honest.
 I figured it was as good a time as any to announce my affiliation, given this is such an important topic for all us mamas, protecting our families from the sun.

-The top suggestion I had was Goddess Garden, by far.
+- The top suggestion I had was Goddess Garden, by far.
 We have tried it, and it goes on fairly thick.
-I’m not a big fan, but some wear by this brand. (you can click on the image to shop)
+I’m not a big fan, but some wear by this brand.

-I was recently recommended this sunscreen by a fellow mama friend.
-She has four kids and hey are all using it regularly (going to order some today for us).
-You can also find Coppertone Clearly Sheer on Well.ca.
+- I was recently recommended Coppertone Clearly Sheer by a fellow mama friend.
+She has four kids and they are all using it regularly (going to order some today for us).

 - Look for a sunscreen that is paraben-free.
 Some mark it right on the front of the bottle, while others you will have to read the fine print to be sure.